bjmcnabb/onc_toolbox/README.md

     )
 ```

+#### 4. Find the available datasets by property
-#### 4. Since Oceans 3.0 only allows one property search at a time, iterate to return "devices" (instruments) by property inside a dict:
+Since Oceans 3.0 only allows one property search at a time, iterate to return "devices" (instruments) by property inside a dict:
 ```
 devices = {}
 print('\nretrieving devices...')